scimusmn/stele/docs/config.md

 Replace the user agent with a custom string, using the Chrome --user-agent flag.
 This is useful for identifying specific kiosks to custom web applications.

     user_agent: museum_kiosk computer_01

+### restrict_domain
+Prevent the user from navigating away from a specific URL or general domain.
+This only works if the restricted_domain_regex is set as well.

+    restrict_domain: True

+### restricted_domain_regex
+This is only evaluated if restrict_domain is set to True.

+Define a walled garden within which the user is allowed to browse.
+Ever X seconds the current URL is compared against this regular expression.
+If it fails the user will be directed back to the homepage.

+    restricted_domain_regex: .*google.com.*